 SOS Our Children’s Health!

-A recent report drawn up by a team of researchers from Leeds University in the UK has revealed that 98.4 percent of packed lunches send with primary school children to school by their parents do not meet minimum requirements in nutritional standards.
+A recent report drawn up by a team of researchers from Leeds University in the UK has revealed that 98.4 percent of packed lunches sent with primary school children to school by their parents do not meet minimum requirements in nutritional standards.
 Our children are becoming ill.
 And it is not only in the United Kingdom.
 Starting with the UK report from researchers at the University of Leeds, commissioned by margarine producer Flora, the results are even more shocking than expected: Only 1.6 percent of packed lunches for primary school students across England met minimum nutritional requirements.
-Only 20 percent contained any vegetable, while there were excessive quantities of salts, sugars, and saturated fats.
+Only 20 percent contained any vegetables, while excessive salts, sugars, and saturated fats existed.

 Since the alert was raised a decade ago, not much has changed.
-The quality of the food in the boxes, according to the report, has risen by a paltry 0.5 percent over the last decade.
+According to the report, the food quality in the boxes has risen by a paltry 0.5 percent over the last decade.
 In general terms, the quality of the nutrition in the lunchboxes reveals a total absence of knowledge as to what a healthy diet consists of.
-Fewer than 20 percent of the boxes met the requirements for energy, zinc, or vitamin A; three-quarters did not meet the requirement for iron, over half had sugary snacks, almost half had sweetened drinks.
-The big enemies were chocolate bars, packets of crisps, and carbonated drinks.
+Fewer than 20 percent of the boxes met the energy, zinc, or vitamin A; three-quarters did not meet the need for iron, over half had sugary snacks, and almost half had sweetened drinks.
+The big enemies were chocolate bars, packets of crisps, and carbonated beverages.

-This, however, is not a problem that is restricted to the United Kingdom.
+However, this is not a problem restricted to the United Kingdom.
 According to the United Nations Organization, the number of overweight children under five years of age is set to almost double from 42 million to 70 million worldwide, which is a ticking global pandemic.
-The United Nations Organization blames unhealthy food and beverages marketing and asks governments to reverse the trend.
+The United Nations Organization blames unhealthy food and beverage marketing and asks governments to reverse the trend.
 The focus of the UNO’s concern is that many of these cases of childhood obesity are occurring in developing countries.

 READ MORE :